-- Nice “resortwear.”
+- Vacation clothes for Mexico: Nice “resort wear.”
 Lotsa resorts – including Secrets, where Sar and I just stayed – have restaurants on site that are already included with your stay. #Bless.
 They also have dress codes…that they enforce.
 A guy on our trip was actually denied entrance to a restaurant because he was wearing a short-sleeve henley top instead of something with a collar!
 Dress it up, and don your resortwear for the occasion.
 And what the heck constitutes “resortwear,” Erica?!

 - For the girls: Longer maxi dresses, wedges, dresses or skirts that end right above your knee or below – no skintight bodycons here!

-- For the guys: Collared shirts (they can be short sleeve – heck, they should be!), pants/shorts that come below the knee
+- For the guys: Collared shirts (they can be short sleeve – heck, they should be with the heat!), pants/shorts that come below the knee

 - Tylenol/Motrin.
 When in Mexico…margaritas are a-flowin’.
 Headaches don’t have to be. 😉

 - After-sun moisturizer.
 Sunburn feels awful and ain’t cute, yo.

 - Sunglasses.
 If you go to the sunny shores of Cancun, Mexico without sunglasses, I should be allowed to take your place.
 HA.

 - A Spanish dictionary.
 Or bring along an index card, or a few words on your phone!
 Try to learn a few basic greetings, how to ask for things, say thankyou, etc. It’s a little nicety that can go a long way even in just showing appreciation for another culture!